davbrauer/galaxy-workflow-generator/README.md

 # Support and bug reports

-If you have questions, or don't know how to solve a problem using the provided Galaxy instance, please contact us [here](https://destair.bioinf.uni-leipzig.de/about/), or file an [issue](https://github.com/destairdenbi/galaxy-workflow-generator/issues).
+If you have questions, or don't know how to solve a problem, please contact us [here](https://destair.bioinf.uni-leipzig.de/about/), or file an [issue](https://github.com/destairdenbi/galaxy-workflow-generator/issues).
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 # Contributing

 New contributions are always welcome.
-Please read [these instructions]( https://github.com/destairdenbi/galaxy-workflow-generator/blob/master/CONTRIBUTING.md) before proceeding in doing so.
+Please read [these instructions](https://github.com/destairdenbi/galaxy-workflow-generator/blob/master/CONTRIBUTING.md) before proceeding in doing so.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 # Contributors